PaulUithol/Backbone-relational/README.md

 			console.debug( 'remove %o', model );
 		});

-	paul.bind( 'update:livesIn', function( model, attr ) {
+	// Use the 'update' event to listen for changes on a HasOne relation (like 'Person.livesIn'). paul.bind( 'update:livesIn', function( model, attr ) {
-			console.debug( 'change to %o', attr );
+			console.debug( 'update to %o', attr );
 		});

+	// Modifying either side of a bi-directional relation updates the other side automatically.
-	// Make paul homeless; triggers 'remove:occupants' on ourHouse, and 'change:livesIn' on paul ourHouse.get('occupants').remove( paul.id );
+	// Make paul homeless; triggers 'remove:occupants' on ourHouse, and 'update:livesIn' on paul ourHouse.get('occupants').remove( paul.id );

 	paul.get('livesIn'); // yup; nothing.

-	// Move back in; triggers 'add:occupants' on ourHouse, and 'change:livesIn' on paul paul.set( { 'livesIn': 'house-1' } );
+	// Move back in; triggers 'add:occupants' on ourHouse, and 'update:livesIn' on paul paul.set( { 'livesIn': 'house-1' } );